ArchipelagoMW/Archipelago/worlds/celeste64/docs/en_Celeste 64.md

 - Springs
 - Breakable Blocks

-The goal is to collect a certain number of Strawberries, then head to Badeline on her floating island.
+The goal is to collect a certain number of Strawberries, then visit Badeline on her floating island.

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.